mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ##### 5.2
 * Added full WooCommerce integration
 * Added widget shortcode support
+* Fixed compatibility bug with Astra theme
+* Fixed W3C validation issue with the widget code

 ##### 5.1.3
 * Allow use of filter to replace the subscription confirmation email for Contact Form 7, WooCommerce and comment authors subscriptions